vc2309/TrainSmart/README.md

 # TrainSmart
-An computer vision based application aimed at achieving safer, more effective and well-rounded training experiences to users.
+A computer vision based application aimed at achieving safer, more effective and well-rounded training experiences to users.